matthewyackee/Group_1_Final_Project/README.md

 ## Stock Lists:

 ### Old stocks:
-General Electric (GE) - Diversified industry with a long history in manufacturing, energy, and technology.
+General Electric Company (GE) - Diversified industry with a long history in manufacturing, energy, and technology.
 Coca-Cola Company (KO) - Beverage industry, known worldwide with over a century of business history.
 Ford Motor Company (F) - Automotive sector, offering decades of data on manufacturing and sales.
 IBM (IBM) - Technology and consulting, with a significant history in computing technology innovation.